lukso-network/docs/docs/standards/universal-profile/introduction.md

 :::success Useful Tip

-The [Guides Section](../../guides/universal-profile/create-profile) will take you through the process of creating a Universal Profile and deploying it on the [LUKSO Testnet](../../networks/testnet/).
+The [Learn Section](../../learn/introduction.md) will take you through the process of creating a Universal Profile and deploying it on the [LUKSO Testnet](../../networks/testnet/).
 You can also browse the already deployed Universal Profiles on [universalprofile.cloud](https://universalprofile.cloud/).

 :::